alex-neal/mars_cnn/index.md

     0.8446771502494812

 The accuracy on the test set is 84.5%.
-Let's have a look at Wagstaff et al.'s results for comparison.
+Let's have a look at the Wagstaff et al. results for comparison.
 The following table from the original paper includes their results along with two baselines: random-choice guessing, and always selecting the most common "other" category.

 ![Wagstaff Results](mars_cnn_files/wagstaff_table.png)

-**Our results of 92.4%, 85.7%, and 84.5% accuracy on our training, validation, and testing sets are slightly lower than Wagner et al.'s published results.** This was to be expected since our network is trained from scratch on solely this dataset.
+**Our results of 92.4%, 85.7%, and 84.5% accuracy on our training, validation, and testing sets are slightly lower than the published results of Wagstaff et al.** This was to be expected since our network is trained from scratch on solely this dataset.
 However, our accuracy is still remarkably higher than the two baselines.
-Additionally, our model is about 1/3 the size of Wagner et al.'s model, with 18 million parameters compared to AlexNet's 60 million.
+Additionally, our model is about 1/3 the size of the Wagner et al. model, with 18 million parameters compared to AlexNet's 60 million.

 <br>